 - Make sure that you read the listing description before you bid.
 Many of the problems buyers and sellers encounter are the result of simple misunderstandings about what is for sale and the terms of the sale.
 Only bid on or buy an item if you can meet the requirements described in the listing.
 If you bid on an item and you don't meet the seller's requirements, we consider that unwelcome and malicious buying.

-- You enter into a legally binding contract to purchase an item when you commit to buy an item or if you have the winning bid (or your bid is otherwise accepted).
+- You enter into a legally binding contract with the seller to purchase an item when you commit to buy an item or if you have the winning bid (or your bid is otherwise accepted).
 While all bids, as well as purchases of any form, made on this website, are intended to be binding by both the buyer and seller, if we believe, at our sole discretion, that a significant error has been made (including in the pricing of an item), due to an issue of any sort, the transaction is not binding until the seller ships the item to the buyer (regardless of payment).

 - Note that we do not transfer legal ownership of items from the seller to the buyer.